Family Educational Rights and Privacy Act of 1974

 REQUEST FOR AMENDMENT OF EDUCATION RECORDS

-You have the right to request amendment of your education records if you believe they are inaccurate or misleading.
-You should write the College official responsible for the specific record, clearly identify the part of the record you want changed, and specify why it is inaccurate or misleading.
+A student has the right to request amendment of education records if s/he believes they are inaccurate or misleading.
+The student should write the College official responsible for the specific record, clearly identify the part of the record to be changed, and specify why the record is inaccurate or misleading.

-That College official will reach a decision and inform you in a reasonable amount of time after receiving the request.
-If your request to amend the record is denied, the College official will advise you of your right to appeal the decision to the Dean of the College.
+That College official will reach a decision and inform the students in a reasonable amount of time after receiving the request.
+If the request to amend the record is denied, the College official will advise the student of the right to appeal the decision to the Vice-President/Dean of the College.

-If the Dean supports the complaint, the education record will be amended accordingly and you will be so informed.
-If the Dean decides not to amend the education record, you have the right to place in the education record a statement commenting on the challenged information and/or stating the reasons for disagreeing with the decision.
-This statement will be maintained as part of the education record as long as the contested portion is maintained, and whenever a copy of the education record is sent to any party, your statement will be included.
+If the Dean supports the complaint, the education record will be amended accordingly and the student will be so informed.
+If the Dean decides not to amend the education record, the student will have the right to place in the education record a statement commenting on the challenged information and/or stating the reasons for disagreeing with the decision.
+This statement will be maintained as part of the education record as long as the contested portion is maintained, and, whenever a copy of the education record is sent to any party, the statement will be included.

 Destruction of Records: Nothing in this policy requires the continued maintenance of any student record for any particular length of time.
-However, if under the terms of this policy you have requested access to your education record, the record will not be destroyed before the custodian has granted you access.
+However, if. under the terms of this policy, a student has requested access to an education record, the record will not be destroyed before the custodian has granted access.

 DISCLOSURE OF EDUCATION RECORDS

-You have the right to consent to disclosures of personally identifiable information in your education records, except to the extent that the Act or any superseding law authorizes disclosure without your consent.
+A student has the right to consent to disclosures of personally identifiable information in education records, except to the extent that the Act or any superseding law authorizes disclosure without consent.
 Other than directory information, Roanoke College will disclose student education records only with the written consent of the student, except in certain situations where the College retains discretion under FERPA or is authorized under any superseding law to disclose such records without consent, including the following:

 A school official is: